gretel/dynamo-autoscale/README.md

     $ dynamo-autoscale path/to/config.yml

+### Pre 0.4.1 users

+If you used a version of `dynamo-autoscale` prior to v0.4.1 you may have noticed odd issues when using a region that wasn't `us-east-1`.
+This has hopefully been fixed from v0.4.1 onwards and you should just be able to set the AWS region in your config YAML file and have it "just work".

+As a precaution, `dynamo-autoscale` will refuse to run unless an AWS region has been explicitly specified.
+This is to avoid problems with old configurations running strangely on versions including and after 0.4.1.

 ## Logging

 By default, not a whole lot will be logged at first.
 If you want to be sure that